-30. The Commonwealth will provide an estimated total financial contribution to the States of \$1.3 billion in respect of this Agreement.
-The estimated allocation by States is set out in Table 5.
-The funding allocation has been calculated using projected enrolment growth for 2018 and 2019 based on 2016 enrolment data and projected enrolment growth for 2020 based on

-2017 enrolment data.
-The National Collection is the source of both enrolment data sets.
+32. The Commonwealth will provide an estimated total financial contribution to the States of \$1.8 billion in respect of this Agreement.
+The estimated allocation by States is set out in Table 6.
+The funding allocation has been calculated using projected enrolment growth for 2018 and 2019 based on 2016 enrolment data, projected enrolment growth for 2020 based on 2017 enrolment data, and projected enrolment growth for 2021 based on 2018 enrolment data.
+The National Collection is the source of all enrolment data sets.
 A cumulative two per cent indexation on the per-child funding amount allocated for the National Partnership Agreement on Universal Access to Early Childhood Education - 2016 and 2017 for each program year.

-- 31. The Commonwealth will also allocate \$6.6 million to national early childhood data development and to support the review specified in Clause 37, below. - 32.
-The Commonwealth's funding contribution will not be reduced where the States secure funding from other activity partners through innovative and collaborative partnerships. - 33.
-The Commonwealth's contribution to the operation of this Agreement, including through National Partnership payments to the States paid in accordance with Schedule D Payment Arrangements of the IGA FFR, are shown in Table 5.
-All allocations are exclusive of GST. - 34.
+- 33. The Commonwealth will also allocate \$10.5 million to national early childhood data development including support provided for the review specified in Clause 37, below. - 34.
+The Commonwealth's funding contribution will not be reduced where the States secure funding from other activity partners through innovative and collaborative partnerships. - 35.
+The Commonwealth's contribution to the operation of this Agreement, including through National Partnership payments to the States paid in accordance with Schedule D Payment Arrangements of the IGA FFR, are shown in Table 6.
+All allocations are exclusive of GST. - 36.
 The States will be required to support the participation of all children in quality early childhood education programs, regardless of whether the programs are delivered through schools (government and non-government), standalone preschools or long day care centres.